Peconic County, New York: History

 Peconic County has been discussed since the 1960s – ever since Suffolk County moved its offices from the official county seat in Riverhead 32 mi west to Hauppauge, New York, in more densely populated western Suffolk County.
-Due to the region's small population, contributing just 2 of the Legislature’s 18 members, the region was often overlooked by county officials, and were deemed "municipal orphans."
+Due to the region's small population, contributing just 2 of the Legislature's 18 members, the region was often overlooked by county officials, and were deemed "municipal orphans."
 Deciding that they would more efficiently run local courts, jails, and health services, municipal leaders began to seek the creation of a new county, tentatively called Peconic County.

 In 1996 a nonbinding referendum was put on the ballot during the elections that year on forming a new county that was approved with 71% of the vote.
 State Assembly Speaker Sheldon Silver did not allow the movement to advance, and blocked other movements, fearing a wave of similar bids to split up counties state-wide, in line with Andrew Cuomo's policy of instead reducing the number of counties via mergers.
 At the same time Staten Island had been pressing for the reformation of Richmond County, with the two movements coordinating between each other.
 In 1997 Peconic County Now sued the state attempting to force through the secession.

 In 2015, New York State Assemblyman Fred Thiele championed Peconic separatism, and was dubbed the “Patron Saint of Peconic County” seeking to revive the movement after Silver was arrested during a corruption scandal.

 Ideology

-Peconic County separatism is almost entirely supported by members of the Republican party, especially as Democrats have a long standing policy of pursuing the merger of counties.
+Peconic County separatism is almost entirely supported by members of the Republican party, especially as Democrats have a long-standing policy of pursuing the merger of counties.
 Fred Thiele an assemblyman who supported the Peconic cause was a Republican, and said that as long as the speaker of the New York State House was a Democrat, the Peconic cause was impossible.
 Anthony Palumbo, also a Republican, supports the cause as a way to benefit the region from a financial standpoint.

+Despite this, the proposed county leans towards the Democratic Party.
+It has voted for the Democratic presidential candidate in 2024, 2020, and 2016.